 You can contact the board game organizers at gamedesign@fastaval.dk

-The coordinators for Fastaval 2023 are:
+The Board Game organizers for Fastaval 2026 are:

 Rikke Munchkin Sørensen